Inspiring a New

 Together with our audiences and funders, Generation Ladywood is achieving amazing things.
 We've helped to boost Ladywood residents' self-confidence and life skills, and enabled them to feel proud of being part of their communities.
 Over the next three years, THSH hopes to develop and expand our programme.
 We want to work in schools and the community to support a lifelong love of music for all the Ladywood residents, encourage intergenerational learning and celebrate diversity.

-The project is now in its fifth year and, to date, we've raised well over £460,000.
+The project is now in its seventh year and, to date, we've raised well over £460,000.
 As a registered charity, we need your ongoing support.

 Generation Ladywood Showcase